 STEP 4 Purchase a High-Lumen Projector

 Projector brightness determines lumens, which are a measure of brightness.
 The brightest projectors are not classified as inexpensive projectors, running up into the thousands.
-However, for outdoor usage, you won’t find a better match than high-end models of projectors, like the Anker Nebula Capsule II.
+However, for outdoor usage, you won’t find a better match than high-end models of projectors.

 STEP 5 Use a Large, White Screen